-Victoria: Wildlife Victoria: Australian Wildlife Emergency Response 1300 094535 priority is to be given to Educator, child and family safety.
-At no time is the potentially dangerous animal, insect or bird to be approached or touched by Educators, children or families.
+Wildlife Victoria: Australian Wildlife Emergency Response 03 8400 7300

+A professional should monitor the animal's movements to ensure a speedy and efficient capture, but priority is to be given to educator, child and family safety.
+At no time is the potentially dangerous animal, insect or bird to be approached or touched by educators, children or families.